 Phil Esposito of the Boston Bruins was the first NHL player to record 100 points in a season, in 1969.

 23. Bobby Orr was a big money spinner.

 In 1971, the Boston Bruins signed Bobby Orr to a five-year deal worth $200,000 per season —the first million dollar contract in NHL history.

 Darryl Sittler holds the NHL record for most points in a single game.
-He scored five goals and he had five assists on the 6th of February, 1976.
+He scored five goals and he had five assists on February 6, 1976.
 With his great performance he helped Toronto Maple Leafs defeat the Boston Bruins.